lhr-solar/StarterProjects/Controls/README.md

 If you want to learn about how the makefile compiles your code: [Makefile tutorial](https://makefiletutorial.com/)

 Use the [Main Controls Repository](https://github.com/lhr-solar/Controls) as a reference for your code.
-Specifically, I suggest looking at the *Apps* and *Tests* directories.
+Specifically, I suggest looking at the Src files in the *Apps* directory and the test files in the *Tests* directory.

 Feel free to research/google anything else relevant to Solar or this starter project, or ask your system lead/another member for help.